Roll20/help.roll20.net/_posts/2012-04-21-acknowledgements.markdown

 With help from **Nolan T. Jones**, a writer and [aspiring comic creator](http://nolantjones.tumblr.com) who handles the PR side of things.
 He intends to conquer the world through the written word, although the exact details of the plan still remain a mystery.
 He and his fellow Jayhawker wife Cayla reside in Las Vegas, NV with a small array of pets.
 You can best reach him on Twitter [@nolantj](http://twitter.com/nolantj).

 And featuring **Richard Zayas**, a restaurateur and entrepeneur who helps us stay in business.
-He is resolved to helping his friends achieve their dreams, his are still up in the air.
-He currently resides in Washington, D.C. with his wife, Ali, and thier fat cat, Zelda.
+He is resolved to helping his friends achieve their dreams; his are still up in the air.
+He currently resides in Washington, D.C. with his wife, Ali, and their fat cat, Zelda.
 You can reach him on Twitter at [@richardzayas](http://twitter.com/richardzayas).

 ## Special Thanks